Scott3142/python-programming/codelabs/part-2.md

 i = 0
 while (i < 10):
     print(i)
-    i+= 1
+    i += 1
 ```

 The above loop can be split into three parts.
 First we introduce the variable `i`, used to count the number of times the loop has been executed so far, and set its value to 0: `i = 0 `.
 This is followed by the definition of the loop -- the loop's condition is `i < 10` so the loop is executed as long as the value of the variable `i` is less than 10.
-The loop body contains the functionality to be executed `print(i) `, which is followed by increasing the value of the variable `i+= 1`.
-The command `i+= 1` is shorthand for `i = i + 1`.
+The loop body contains the functionality to be executed `print(i) `, which is followed by increasing the value of the variable `i += 1`.
+The command `i += 1` is shorthand for `i = i + 1`.

 The same can be achieved with a `for` loop like so.